MarlinFirmware/Marlin/Marlin/Firmwares/README.md

         **LengthtoExtrude / LengthExtruded * Actuel_eStep (M92 E_old) = New_eStep (M92 E_new).**

-  - Put a new value with command M92 Zxxx and memorize M500 or "Store Settings"
+  - Put a new value with command M92 Exxx and memorize M500 or "Store Settings"

   By menu (No possibility to adjust start and speed !!):
   - Heat your nozzle to 190°C and go to "Motion/MoveAxis/Extruder/Move 10mm"